 Improving Landslide Susceptibility Assessments to Protect California’s Transportation Infrastructure

-Research Lead: Shabnam J. Semnani
+Research Team: Shabnam J. Semnani (lead) and Yi Han

 UC Campus(es):